UmairJR/portfolio-umair-shaikh/src/data/about.md

 - At 19, I joined bachelor's college with big dreams of landing a job at Microsoft or Google.
 Spoiler alert: Didn’t happen.
 - At 20, I got serious about life (finally).
 Switched dreams to pursuing a master’s degree in Computer Science in Germany.
 - At 21, I graduated and somehow managed to publish my first academic paper.
+- At 22, I got admitted to the [University of Paderborn](https://www.uni-paderborn.de/en/university), [Germany](), packed my bags, and moved abroad, living away from my family for the first time.

 Ask me in person for other stories that I'm afraid to share with the internet.

 # I Like

-- Football (I'll take on anyone!)
+- Football
 - Neymar JR
 - Anime
-- Time traveling movies
+- Movies (Horror, Time traveling)
-- Netflix
+- Conspiracy theories
 - Space
 - [Books](https://cerulean-pencil-4e1.notion.site/10a6f82c9a0f80e1be54d69d1b89add9?v=10a6f82c9a0f811a9e14000c842fa305)
 - Traveling